iAutoparkCars/SongListDemo/README.md

 # iTunes Store Preview Demo
 Preview audio from the iTunes store.
 Uses iTunes API.
 Practiced mobile animations, MVVM architecture, and databinding.
-**ANy noticeable lag is from the free animations, not from the app itself**
+**Any noticeable lag is from the free animations, not from the app itself**

 # UI Made from scratch: UI Progression